OfficeDev/office-js-docs-pr/docs/quickstarts/excel-custom-functions-quickstart.md

 5. Start the local web server, which runs in Node.js.

-    - If you'll be using Excel for Windows to test your custom functions, run the following command to start the local web server, launch Excel, and sideload the add-in:
+    - If you use Excel for Windows to test your custom functions, run the following command to start the local web server, launch Excel, and sideload the add-in:

         ```
          npm run start
         ```
         After running this command, your command prompt will show details about starting the web server.
 Excel will start with your add-in loaded.
 If you add-in does not load, check that you have completed step 3 properly.

-    - If you'll be using Excel Online to test your custom functions, run the following command to start the local web server:
+    - If you use Excel Online to test your custom functions, run the following command to start the local web server:

         ```
         npm run start-web